learn-co-curriculum/java-mod-2-oop-pillars/README.md

 Java is just one of the many OOP languages out there.
 Some other OOP languages are Javascript, TypeScript, Ruby, and Python.
-These languages all take on a different syntax from each other, but one thing we can count on is that each Object-Oriented Programming language has these four pillars in common:
+These languages all take on a different syntax from each other, but one thing we can count on is that each object-oriented programming language has these four pillars in common:

 - Encapsulation
 - Inheritance